Table of Contents

 (or red blue), cyan (or blue green) or white.
 Foreground and

 background colors may also be bright, dim or reverse.
-The names
+The

-in either upper or lower or mixed case.
+may be in either upper or lower or mixed case.

 Either or both the foreground and background colors may be